Next Chapter

 Continuous Improvement

-This lean principle consists in constantly using lean techniques like value stream mapping to find and eliminate waste.
+This lean principle consists of constantly using lean techniques like value stream mapping to find and eliminate waste.
 An organization-wide commitment to continuous improvement is essential for sustainable success with Lean manufacturing.
 At its core, Lean is continuous improvement – it’s improving products and processes while eliminating redundant, excessive, or inefficient activities.

 Continuous improvement can be viewed as a formal practice or an informal set of guidelines – but it must be well integrated into the culture of an organization to make a meaningful and lasting difference.